SystemsApproach/7E/switches.rst

 mid-1970s, there weren’t many options.
 The ARPANET was the assumed wide-area network, and the Ethernet had just been invented by researchers at Xerox.
-At the time, large mainframe computers were the norm, with DEC’s PDP-11 (a 16-bit minicomputer which would inspire Intel’s x86 and Motorola’s 68000 microprocessors) being the most influential offering in the “small and affordable” computer market.
+At the time, large mainframe computers were the norm, with Digital Equipment Corporation’s PDP-11 (a 16-bit minicomputer that would inspire Intel’s x86 and Motorola’s 68000 microprocessors) being the most influential offering in the “small and affordable” computer market.

 To set a bit more historical context, the viability of packet switching itself—as opposed to circuit switching technology used by